Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Problem definition

+Exposure bias has been widely studied in sequence generation tasks, particularly in natural language processing (NLP) applications and recommendation algorithms~\citep{yang2018unbiased, lamb2016professor,zhang2019bridge}.
+The term exposure bias refers to the discrepancy between training and inference conditions in sequence models.
+During training, models are conditioned on ground truth data (teacher forcing), while during inference, they generate sequences based on previous predictions, leading to error accumulation~\citep{lamb2016professor}.
+Diffusion models share the same problem, but are few solutions~\citep{ning2023input,ning2023elucidating}.
+To complement research in this domain, we provide a precise prediction of the input condition to narrow the input gap between training and generation.
+Different from it, our method provides a more precise prediction of the input condition by Bayesian estimation to narrow the input gap between training and generation.

-\section{Problem Definition}
+\section{Problem definition}

-The problem of protein-based 3D molecular generation is defined as a conditional generation process under the specific protein pocket.
+The problem of structure-based 3D molecular generation is defined as a conditional generation process under the specific protein pocket.
 Formally speaking, a data point consists of pairs of proteins $\mathcal{P}$ and molecular conformations $\mathcal{M}$.
-The molecular conformation is represented by the concatenation of its atomic 3D Cartesian coordinates $x\in\mathcal{R}^{m\times 3}$ and one-hot encoded atomic types $v\in\mathcal{R}^{m\times k}$ ($m$ denotes the length of the molecule and $k$ shows the number of potential atomic types), and so is the protein.
-That is, the goal of GapDiff is to generate a reasonable molecular conformation $\mathcal{M}=[x,v]$ given the protein $\mathcal{P}=[x_\mathcal{P},v_\mathcal{P}]$ using a novel diffusion model.
+The molecular conformation is represented by the concatenation of its atomic 3D Cartesian coordinates $x\in\mathcal{R}^{m\times 3}$ and one-hot encoded atomic types $v\in\mathcal{R}^{m\times k}$ ($m$ denotes the number of atoms in a molecule and $k$ shows the number of potential atomic types), and so is the protein.
+That is, the goal of structure-based 3D molecular generation is to generate a reasonable molecular conformation $\mathcal{M}=[x,v]$ given the protein $\mathcal{P}=[x_\mathcal{P},v_\mathcal{P}]$ using a novel diffusion model with less bias.